INGREDIENTS

 Potato gnocchi

-100g cornflour, plus extra for dusting
+100 g corn starch, plus extra for dusting

-2 tbs olive oil
+2 tbsp olive oil

-1 tbs lemon juice, or to taste
+1 tbsp lemon juice, or to taste

 Potato skins

-500ml grapeseed oil
+500 ml grapeseed oil

-Reserved potato skins from potato
+Reserved potato skins from potato gnocchi recipe

 Black garlic dressing